 - Enjoy the experience!
 We hope that you have an enjoyable flight with one of our experienced, dedicated volunteer pilots.
 We hope to inspire each passenger to further raise awareness about protecting our vital ecosystems and to enjoy one of the many great ways aviation can benefit our communities.

-After your flight, please send us your comments and links to photos, articles, films, social media, etc. that you create based on your flight experience.
-We look forward to hearing how your flight benefited your cause or campaign!
+- Send us links to any photos, articles, films, social media, etc. that result from your flight experience.
+We look forward to hearing how your flight benefited your cause or campaign and we will be glad to share it among our network as well!